-The academic dress proper to the award must be worn by all candidates, and it may be either bought or hired from the University robemakers, Gray & Son of Durham.
+All candidates must wear the Newcastle University academic dress (gown) for their congregation ceremony, which can be either bought or hired from the University Robemakers, Gray & Son of Durham.

-Please note that most academic dress at Newcastle University does not include a mortar board, by tradition.
-However, if you wish to wear a mortar board whilst you are having your official photographs taken, the photographers will be able to provide you with one.
+Most academic dress at Newcastle University does not include a mortar board, by tradition.
+If you wish to wear a mortar board whilst you are having your official photographs taken, the photographers will be able to provide you with one.

 The contact details for the robemakers are as follows: